 She had to steady herself after standing up too fast.
 In her excitement, she pushed through the disorientation and the ache in her muscles.
 It was too late to catch breakfast in the mess hall, but she didn't mind.
 She was in far too much of a hurry to be bothered with something so unimportant in comparison to the work she had to do.

-"Do you feel up to sitting up today?"
+"Do you feel like sitting up today?"
 Again, the man made no response.
 He only stared at her.
 She elevated his bed a few degrees, so that he was half sitting up and fussed with his IV for a few moments to make sure the drip was still going.
 She would have sworn that his face relaxed for a moment, relieved to be in a more comfortable position.
 But it was so quick, and such a small movement that she couldn't be sure.